cloudbearings/table2javabean/README.md

 Mysql.exe is used to connect to DB server and extract column name/type of specified table .So information about connection is need , such as host,port,user.etc .
-To make it easier to use , connection is stored in configuration file named **default.config** .
+To make it easier to use , connection is stored in configuration file named **default.ini** .
 If default value not satisfies  your development enviroment , override the parameter in configuration file .

 `usage : table2javabean`